 What can I do with a degree in Secondary Teacher Education?

-Through their Secondary Education degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Secondary Education degree, graduates develop a valuable set of skills that are transferable to a range of careers.
+These skills include:

 - Knowledge of teaching and learning processes